data-integrations/example-directive/README.md

 ### Building a UDD Plugin

-There is nothing much to be done here, this example repository includes a maven POM file that is pre-configured for building the directive JAR.
-All that a developer does it build the project using the following command.
+There is nothing much to be done here - this example repository includes a maven POM file that is pre-configured for building the directive JAR.
+All that a developer does is build the project using the following command.

 ```
   mvn clean package